kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The key design principles for this alpha are:

-- One `Job` maps to one `Workload` with one `PodGroup` representing a single homogeneous group of pods (a flat, single-level structure).
+- One `Job` maps to one `PodGroup` representing a single homogeneous group of pods (a flat, single-level structure).
+For a root Job, the controller also compiles the enclosing `Workload`;
+  for a non-root Job whose parent owns the `Workload`, that single `PodGroup` instead attaches to the parent's compiled `Workload`/`CompositePodGroup`.
 - The scheduling policy comes from the user's `spec.scheduling`, not from the Job's type.
 When `spec.scheduling` is omitted, the controller defaults to the `Basic` policy.
 - Following the [KEP-6089], the controller always materializes a `Workload`/`PodGroup` for an